-Objects to photograph when learning a DSLR camera.
+Objects to photograph when learning your DSLR camera

-A big cuddly teddy bear has lot’s of advantages over other objects such as children, husbands and wives, dogs, cats or flowers.
+A big cuddly teddy bear has many advantages over other objects such as children, husbands, wives, dogs, cats or flowers.
 Big Ted will never grumble about where you take him.
 He will sit completely still until you are satisfied and finished shooting.
 Teddy can be used to practice portraits, doubles perfectly as wildlife, have two teddies and you can shoot weddings, sit him in a field for landscapes.
 In fact Teddy will do whatever you tell him to do.
 You won’t have to feed him or listen to him moan about when are you going home.

 Learning your camera should not be a stressful exercise.
 When your learning it doesn’t matter what you use as your subject, and it doesn’t matter if the images are not perfect.
 You need to play with all the various settings, getting to know your camera enough to have confidence to go out and challenge yourself to create images you would want on your wall.
 Learn those settings in good light with a subject that doesn’t move.

 You can buy both teddies and flowers quite inexpensively from local stores or Ebay